 Inverse problems are essentially statistical regression problems where a response depending on a number of parameters is measured and the goal is to interpret the parameter estimates, rather then predict the outcome.
 Stable fitting of inverse problems is crucial but this is generally hindered by a large number of parameters and the presence of predictors which are highly correlated.

-Let $\by$ denote a vector of data and suppose this data is related to a vector of unknown parameters $\bx$ by a linear regression problem $E(\by) = \bK\bx$ or a nonlinear one such that $E(\by) = g(\bx)$, where $g$ is a known function.
-From a Bayesian perspective, the state-of-the-art solution is to place a prior on $\bx$ and then find the maximum a posteriori estimate $\hat{\bx}=\mbox{argmax}_{\bx} p(\bx\vert \by)$.
-This appears straightforward in principle, but in typical applications inverse problems may be ill-posed in a sense that either the solution does not exist, is not unique or does not depend smoothly on the data, as small noise variations can produce significantly different estimates (Hadamard, 1902).
-In fact, the number of parameters can be larger than the number of observations or model fitting may be subject to collinearity issues.
-In practice, this means even simple linear problems cannot be solved using the usual least squares solution $\hat{\bx}=(\bK^T\bK)^{-1}\bK^T\by$, nor can they be adequately solved using standard dimension reduction or regularised regression techniques, either because the number of unknown parameters exceeds that of system equations or the system is nearly multicollinear and therefore ill-conditioned.
+Let $\by$ denote a vector of data and suppose this data is related to a vector of unknown parameters $\bx$ to estimate by a linear regression problem $E(\by) = \bK\bx$, where $\bK$ is given, or a nonlinear one such that $E(\by) = g(\bx)$, where $g$ is a known function.
+From a Bayesian perspective, model fitting can be performed by placing a prior on $\bx$ to then find the maximum a posteriori estimate $\hat{\bx}=\mbox{argmax}_{\bx} p(\bx\vert \by)$.
+This appears straightforward in principle, however, in typical applications, inverse problems may be ill-posed in a sense that either the solution does not exist, is not unique or does not depend smoothly on the data, as small noise variations can produce significantly different estimates \citep{hadamard1902problemes}.
 A remedy is to introduce a penalization in the model formulation and use Bayesian hierarchical models, but these can be slow to fit via standard Markov chain Monte Carlo methods.
-To overcome this issue, we propose and study variational Bayes methods for fitting inverse problem models.
+To overcome this issue, we propose and study variational Bayes methods.
 The direct and message passing approaches to variational Bayes we examine facilitate inverse problem fitting in Bayesian settings with reduced computational times.